Kiruthigamutharasu/embedding-vector-search-assignment/README.md

 The goal was to convert documents into embeddings and perform **semantic similarity search** to retrieve the most relevant information.

-This assignment demonstrates the **core retrieval foundation used in Retrieval Augmented Generation (RAG) systems**.
+This assignment demonstrates the **core retrieval foundation used in Retrieval Augmented Generation (RAG) systems**

----

-# Project Structure
-embedding-vector-search/

-│
-├── notebook.ipynb # Main assignment notebook
-├── README.md # Project documentation
-├── requirements.txt # Python dependencies
-├── .env # OpenAI API key
-│
-├── data/ # Sample documents
-│ ├── ai.txt
-│ ├── llm.txt
-│ ├── ml.txt
-│ ├── rag.txt
-│ ├── vector_db.txt
-│
-├── faiss_index/ # Saved FAISS vector index
-├── chroma_db/ # Chroma persistent vector database

 ---